-Have the school that you attended email the College a copy of your official transcripts.
-For the purpose of writing the exam, the College only requires your undergraduate transcripts.
-Please have the institution email the official transcript to firstname.lastname@example.org.
-If they do not send transcripts via email, please have them mail a copy to:
+Once you have graduated, have the school that you attended email the College a copy of your official final transcript.
+For the purpose of writing the exam, the College only requires your undergraduate transcript.
+Please have the institution email the official final transcript to firstname.lastname@example.org.
+If they do not send transcript via email, please have them mail a copy to:

 College of Kinesiologists of Ontario

 Attn: Registration Department

 160 Bloor Street East, Suite 1402